Willian199/dart_ddi/README.md

 ```

 ## Interceptor
 Interceptor is a powerful mechanism that allows to intercept the creation, get, destruction, and disposal of instances.
 It provides fine-grained control over the instantiation process.
-It's necessary to create a custom class thar extends DDIInterceptor
+It's necessary to create a custom class that extends DDIInterceptor

 #### Example Usage:
 ```dart